A Former Corporate Executive on The Art of Self-Care

 “It’s changed literally everything,” says Andreae about her career switch.
 “These days, instead of having to push and struggle towards outer goals and achievements, I focus initially on what I need in mind, body, and spirit, and through that flipped line of thought, I’m able to magnetize much more of what I want towards me.
 It’s such a beautiful and profound shift and, I think it’s only believed once it’s experienced.”

-We sat down with Andreae to learn more about her thoughts on wellness and the importance of self-care for DC professionals.
+We sat down with Andreae to learn more about her thoughts on wellness and the importance of self-care for young professionals.
 Here’s what she had to say:

 Why yoga and meditation?
 Why not something else to take care of our inner selves?